 The multi-media and imaginative forms collaborate to address these systems in weird and wonderful ways as the subject matter coexists amongst the cheeky humor, satire, and/or layered symbolism.
 Layering media that are not commonly mixed, such as watercolor and silkscreen with transparent papers and found objects, sets the stage for spontaneous forms and symbolic connections to occur.
 Blending hand-crafted and highly-rendered naturalistic elements with mass-produced ones, a strategy that can be found in Placebo Platter, also exaggerates this oscillation between the real and unreal.
 The work embodies a style that both physically and conceptually fuses elements of early renaissance and surrealism with dada and abstraction.
 In these pieces, the metaphorical characteristics and duality of Hieronymus Bosch and Pieter Bruegel’s work are combined with the social commentary and narrative qualities of Barbara Kruger and Kara Walker.

 Collage is a tactile and tangible way of creating visual art that is reminiscent of a director’s role during a performance rehearsal.
 I direct the physical pieces in their interaction with each other which creates intentional clues for where the story could lead.
 While these “actors” are told which set to be on and in what order to appear, any improvisation on their part is embraced and sometimes used in place of the intended script.
 Through the mischievous infusion of misdirection and an embracing of the bizarre, an environment that promotes curiosity and investigation amongst the viewer is perpetuated.
-The works are directional and stage setting, but not conclusive.
+The works are directional and stage setting, but not conclusive so that the viewer is invited to bring their context and adaptation to the narrative.
 While some pieces present their layered symbolism amongst abundance and excess, others require a physical investigation of the eye to read between the subtle semi-transparent layers.